bixgomez/fezziwigmedia/docroot/wp-content/plugins/php-code-widget/readme.txt

 2. The output of the widget on the site.

 == Changelog ==

+= 2.4 =
+* After much demand, made it stop throwing a warning in PHP 8.
+Please consider ceasing usage of this widget on modern sites.
+Switch to block based themes, or use purpose specific plugins to solve your needs instead of storing PHP code in the database.

 = 2.3 =
 * Changed the call to WP_Widget to use the PHP 5 __construct() method.
 Ref: https://make.wordpress.org/core/2015/07/02/deprecating-php4-style-constructors-in-wordpress-4-3/